-- (1) The amounts in this column represent the value which would have been realized by the acceleration of unvested RSUs, all unvested performance-based RSUs and unvested stock options, calculated by, in the case of options, multiplying the number of shares subject to acceleration by the difference between \$4.72, the closing price of our Common Stock on December 31, 2018 and the exercise price of the respective option.
-The value of RSUs and performance-based RSUs is the number of shares multiplied by the closing price of the Common Stock on December 31, 2018. - (2) The Company's change of control severance agreements have a provision that all unvested RSUs and options will be fully accelerated upon termination of employment within 18 months following a change of control. - (3) The amounts in the column "Other" represent the maximum cost of continuing health, dental and life insurance benefits and outplacement fees. - (4) The Company's change of control severance agreements have a provision that payments will either be made in full, with the executive paying any applicable Section 4999 excise taxes as the result of the applicable of Section 280G of the Code, or the payments will be reduced to a level that does not trigger the Section 4999 excise tax as the result of the applicable of Section 280G of the Code, whichever results in a greater amount.
+- (1) The amounts in this column represent the value which would have been realized by the acceleration of unvested RSUs, all unvested performance-based RSUs and unvested stock options, calculated by, in the case of options, multiplying the number of shares subject to acceleration by the difference between \$7.80, the closing price of our Common Stock on December 31, 2019 and the exercise price of the respective option.
+The value of RSUs and performance-based RSUs is the number of shares multiplied by the closing price of the Common Stock on December 31, 2019, with the number of performance-based RSUs assuming target achievement. - The Company's change of control severance agreements have a provision that all unvested RSUs and options will be fully accelerated upon termination of employment within 18 months following a change of control.
+The value of Mr. Harshman's unvested RSUs assumes a December 31, 2019 change in control of the Company for purposes of his 2019 TSR Award.
+As described in "Equity Compensation Plans TSR Award" on page 36 of this Proxy Statement, upon a change in control of the Company, the Company TSR will be compared to the Index TSR over such adjusted performance period to determine the number of RSUs that will vest.
+A prorated number of RSUs will vest upon the change in control of the Company, based on the number of months served during the performance period and the remaining RSUs will vest in equal quarterly installments over the remainder of the original performance period (subject to further vesting under Mr. Harshman's change of control severance agreement).
+If a change in control occurred on December 31, 2019, the value of his 2019 TSR Award that would vest on the change in control is equal to \$433,337 (assuming achievement at target). - (3) The amounts in the column "Other" represent the maximum premium cost of continuing health, dental and life insurance benefits and outplacement fees for U.S.-based NEOs.
+For Mr. Ben-Natan, the amount represents payments into social funds pursuant to Israeli statutory requirements. - (4) The Company's change of control severance agreements have a provision that payments will either be made in full, with the executive paying any applicable Section 4999 excise taxes as the result of the applicable of Section 280G of the Code, or the payments will be reduced to a level that does not trigger the Section 4999 excise tax as the result of the applicable of Section 280G of the Code, whichever results in a greater amount.
 The amounts shown in the table assume that the executive would elect to receive full payment and pay any applicable excise taxes.